 Packages are unpacked to

 Alternatively, if you do not have sudo rights or wish to install to a specific location, you can use the

 ./<package_name>.sh --install-to <install_dir>Note: This results in a user-only installation along with the relevant module files.
 The included uninstall.sh helper script does not uninstall this type of installation.

 The installer displays the EULA and prompts you to agree to the terms.
 To agree, type 'yes' at the prompt.

-Note: Arm recommends that you rebuild your MPI implementation (Open MPI, MVAPICH, MPICH) after each installation of a new version of Arm Compiler for HPC.
+Note: Arm recommends that you rebuild your MPI implementation (Open MPI, MVAPICH, MPICH) after each installation of a new version of Arm Compiler for Linux.
 This ensures that the Fortran interface incorporates any changes to the armflang module format, and that the correct run-time libraries are used.

 Get started with Arm C/C++ Compiler

 See Getting started with Arm C/C++ Compiler which shows how to compile and generate executables that can run on any 64-bit Armv8-A architecture.